 - Have x-rays or other imaging tests done

-- Talk to you about any medications, herbs, and dietary supplements that you may be taking.
-You may be asked to stop taking some medications up to one week before the procedure.
+Talk to your doctor about any medicine, herbs, or supplements you are taking.
+Some may need to be stopped up to one week before the procedure.

-Arrange a ride to and from the hospital on the day of your surgery
+Arrange a ride to and from the hospital.

 Description of the Procedure

 A cut will be made in the neck below the jawline.
-The submandibular gland, and possibly surrounding lymph nodes, will be removed.
-If you are having the surgery to remove a stone that has grown in the gland, the stone will also be removed.
+The gland will be removed.
+If needed other objects like lymph nodes or stone will also be removed.